rebcabin/ClojureProjects002/asr/README.md

 See also `echo` in `utils.clj` for standard "printf" debugging in the REPL.

-Many other things, like paredit and multiple-cursors, make Clojure programming the most joyous experience in the industry.
+Many other things, like paredit and multiple-cursors, make Clojure programming with Emacs and CIDER the most joyful experience in the industry.
 Look for the video series "Emacs Rocks."
 There is no close second, except maybe Python's pudb.

 ## Generating Documentation